TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/05_lesson/lab.md

     my_looping_function(basic_list)

     ```
-Write down the bugs.
+Write down any bugs that you see in this program.
 <br>
 <br>
 <br>

-2. Read through the following code.
+2. Read through the following code:

     ```python
     def my_nested_looping_function(a_list):